thawn/ttmp32gme/README.md

 Once you have all the required perl modules installed, check out the git repository into a directory of your choice:
 `git clone https://github.com/thawn/ttmp32gme.git`.

-then run the main ttmp32gme perl script:
+Then run the main ttmp32gme perl script:
 `cd ttmp32gme/src`
-`perl ttmp32gme.pl`
+`perl ttmp32gme.pl`.

-now you should be able to access the ttmp32gme user interface using your web browser to access http://localhost:10020.
+Now you should be able to access the ttmp32gme user interface (http://localhost:10020) using your web browser.

 ### Build requirements (for building mac and windows binaries)